"We Demand Justice!": Towards Social Context Grounding of Political Texts: Analysis and Discussion

 \subsection{DCF Context Understanding}

-We look into the cases from the data that are incorrectly predicted when using Wikipedia pages but correctly predicted when using the DCF model.
-We report some of the examples in table \ref{tab:tweet_ens_analysis} in the appendix.
-In examples $1$ \& $2$ of \textit{Target Entity-Sentiment} task, we see that when the entity is not explicitly mentioned in the tweet, the Wiki-Context model fails to identify them as the target entities.
-We posit that while the Wikipedia page of each relevant event will contain these names, explicit modeling of entities in DCF model allows these examples to be correctly classified.
-In examples $1-3$ of \textit{Vague Text Disambiguation} task, we can see that when there are no clear terms indicating the sentiment towards a view, the Wiki-Context model fails to disambiguate the tweet text.
-Explicit modeling of the politician nodes in the DCF model might allow these tweet texts to be correctly disambiguated.
+We look into examples that are incorrectly predicted using Wikipedia pages but correctly predicted by the DCF model in the appendix (\cref{tab:tweet_ens_analysis}).
+In examples $1$ \& $2$ of \textit{Target Entity-Sentiment} task, when the entity is not explicitly mentioned in the tweet, the Wiki-Context model fails to identify them as the targets.
+We posit that while the Wikipedia page of each relevant event will contain these names, explicit modeling of entities in the DCF model allows correct classification.
+Examples $1-3$ of \textit{Vague Text Disambiguation} task show that when no clear terms indicate the sentiment towards a view, the Wiki-Context model fails to disambiguate the tweet text.
+Explicit modeling of politician nodes seems to help the DCF model.